dustinpfister/blog_posts/_posts/canvas-example.md

 ### 2.11 - [A cannon shoot game canvas example](/2020/02/17/canvas-example-game-cannon-shoot/)

 There are many games that have came and went ever the years that can be described as a kind of cannon shoot type game.
+That is some kind of game where you have a way of shooting a display object off from a given starting position, angle, and power, and then see how far t goes from there.
+This is my first, and as of this writing last effort and making that kind of game from the ground up.

 ### 2.12 - [Fixed shooter hybrid](/2020/07/10)